openbaton/docs/docs/use-it/vnfpackage.md

         So if you set the scripts-link, the scripts in folder scripts/ are ignored completely.
     * **Note** The scripts-link is processed by the Element Management System (EMS) in the meaning of fetching the files from that link.
         So you need to take care about ensuring that the URL defined is available.
+    * **Note** Scripts are executed when a specific Event is fired and this Event references to specific scripts.
 * ***image-link***: This link points to an image available over this URL used to upload the image to the cloud environment.
     * **Note** Either you have to define the image-link or put the image directly into the VNFPackage.
         Otherwise an NotFoundException will be thrown and the VNFPackage will not onboard.